 The best, most pertinent example of social media torment “Sunny” gives its viewers is the Dee.
 After the threesome’s first appearance on the news, Dee is absolutely demolished by the Twitter-sphere.
 Besides being referred to as numerous derogatory slurs, Dee tells the Reynolds men that “pretty much everybody wantin’ to rape me.”
 The fact that this happens to women on social media is disheartening to our new-millennium culture.
 Social media misogyny is a poignant problem most women in today’s world face, and kudos to “Sunny” for showing just how horrifyingly hurtful it can be.

 Being the stubborn, yet wonderful feminist that is Dee Reynolds, she takes another crack at a news appearance.
 Only this time, she’s got a new angle — transforming herself into a sexless, powerful woman donning a Hillary Clinton haircut and pantsuit.
 “Sunny” does a great job at getting Dee’s hopes up, only to crush her dreams with a single comment from her evil twin brother, who tells her “Dee, women hate other women in power.”
 This detail is sad and honestly sucks because it holds a lot of truth.
-“Sunny” itself has been ridiculed for the nature of Dee’s character, who acts similarly to the male characters that surround her.
+“Sunny” itself has been ridiculed for the nature of Dee’s character, who acts similar as the male character that surround her.
 When the male portion of the gang sleeps around and cusses up a storm, it’s funny.
 But when a woman does the same, she is suddenly unappealing.
 Therefore, it is always refreshing to be reminded of this show’s feminist outlook on feminine characters on television — they write Dee without making her male-dependent or frail, proving “Sunny” could care less about outdated patriarchal opinions.

 Another portion of the episode worth mentioning is the sub plot of Charlie and Mac’s product Fight Milk (which is sadly under parent company Frank’s Liquids).
 With Fight Milk being a long-running joke consistent viewers will love, it was fun to watch the two men run around UFC training facilities advertising their product after learning the drink is popular with certain fighters.
 Why, you ask?
 Because Fight Milk is made of “just crow eggs and some of the crow fecal matter,” it causes fighters to puke and crap until every ounce of liquid leaves their bodies, ultimately helping them make weight before competitions.
 Go and watch the episode’s locker room scene where we are blessed with a overly graphical visual of two UFC fighters sickness — one is literally violently defecating in the bathroom while simultaneously throwing up with the door open — while holding a conversation with Charlie and Mac.